deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> This table compares the training and inference speed, along with the number of parameters and FLOPs, of various vision-language models.
+> Table V presents a comparison of training and inference speed across different vision-language models, highlighting the efficiency of the proposed ADEM-VL framework in terms of training and inference time and computational cost.

 {{< table-caption >}}